Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 These trips are covered in an emergency and whenever transportation is deemed necessary to a facility for reasons related to your health.
 If for some reason an ambulance or other vehicle cannot provide ground transportation in an urgent situation, Medicare may also pay for transportation by helicopter or a plane.

 Medical necessity is a term that comes up often during discussions about insurance coverage.
 This criteria is particularly important to keep in mind for an ambulance ride.
-Ambulance trips are covered by Medicare Part B as long as they relate to a medical necessity, and are considered necessary for the treatment of an illness or injury.
+Ambulance trips are covered by Medicare Part B as long as they relate to a medical necessity, meaning transportation in any other vehicle would endanger your health.

 Your doctor or another health care professional makes the determination for what is medically necessary.
 This does not mean that Medicare will always pay for a medically necessary service.
 There are limits to coverage and charges, and if Medicare declines to pay, the cost may be covered by other types of insurance.